Agaricus amicosus

-Agaricus amicosus is a mushroom in the family Agaricaceae, found in high-elevation forests in the Rocky Mountains, and is particularly common in the Colorado Rockies.
+Agaricus amicosus is a species of fungus in the family Agaricaceae.

+The mushroom is found in high-elevation forests in the Rocky Mountains, particularly in the Colorado Rockies.
 It occurs in deep leaf litter under spruce and fir and fruits from late summer to early fall.

+The species was formally described by mycologist Richard W. Kerrigan in 1989, from a holotype collected in Grand County, Colorado.

 It is considered a choice edible species.